KlajdiBajo/AI-Based-Study-Assistant-Frontend/README.md

 # AI Study Assistant - ReactJS Frontend

-A modern React-based web application that provides an intelligent study assistant platform.
-Built with React, Vite, and Tailwind CSS, featuring a beautiful UI powered by shadcn/ui components.
+A modern React-based web application that delivers an intelligent study assistant experience.
+Built with React, Vite, and Tailwind CSS, it offers a fast, responsive, and user-friendly interface.

 ---